 Online gambling currently occupies a low spot on the totem pole of “things to do” in Egypt amidst the background of political revolution and upheaval.
 As a predominantly Islamic country, you may find it somewhat surprising that Egypt has a fairly tolerant view of the activity.
 Egypt does allow brick and mortar casinos, but the law does restrict locals from playing.
 Casinos in Egypt may only cater to foreigners as a part of the country’s large tourism industry.

 As far as online betting goes, the law on that remains unclear.
 Internet access is widespread in Egypt and people do gamble online, but the legality of doing so is murky at best.
-What we can tell you for sure is that major betting sites such as Bet365 and William Hill (which are both fairly conservative when it comes to obeying international law) do accept customers from Egypt.
+What we can tell you for sure is that major betting sites do accept customers from Egypt.